mobsenpai/hana/.github/README.md

    $ home-manager switch --flake .#yashraj@acer
    ```

 10. Check wiki for more info.
-Also AwesomeWM config is moved to another repositiry: MobSenpai/sugoi
+AwesomeWM config has moved to <a href="https://github.com/MobSenpai/sugoi.git">MobSenpai/sugoi</a>

 <br>
 <br>